Boston National Historical Park | OLD STATE HOUSE COUNCIL CHAMBER

-The Council Chamber and Representatives Hall are on the second floor of the Old State House.
-The more impressive is the Council Chamber.
+The Council Chamber is on the second floor of the Old State House.
 This is where the Royal Governor would meet with his Council Members—twenty-eight for Massachusetts in the 1760s.
-The Council was one half of the legislative branch of the colonial government.
+The Council was one half of the colonial government’s legislative branch.
 Council members were nominated by the House of Representatives (the other half of the legislative branch) and approved by the Governor.
 They served mainly as an advisory board.
-The only sway the Council Members had over the Governor is that they determined his salary for the upcoming year based on his performance during the previous year.
+The only sway Council members had over the Governor is that they determined his salary for the upcoming year based on his performance during the previous year.

 To communicate directly with the people, the Governor would make speeches from the balcony of the State House, which is accessed through the Council Chamber.
 Under normal circumstances, only the Governor would give a speech from the balcony, but by July 1776, circumstances were no longer normal.
 On July 18th, the Declaration of Independence was read for the first time in Boston from the balcony, and it wasn’t read by the Governor.
 The British had vacated Boston four months earlier in March after an 11-month siege by Patriot militia, so the Patriots did not have to forcibly take over the State House in order to read the document.